kjustondev/k6_Basic_Implementation/local-server/README.md

 > [!IMPORTANT]
 > Developers are advised to seek other pages online for more applicable solutions to their in development applications.

-## Purpose:
+## Goal:
- To establish the basics on how to make local testing.
+ To establish the basics on how to make local testing for any future feature implementations.

 ### Localhost Setup Steps: